-The granadiorite contains between 5% and 10% veins of carbonate, quartz, tourmaline and pyrite in various orientations and the mineralised veins are approximately 2m and 4.5m-wide, with a strike length ranging from 25m and 70m.
+The granadiorite contains between 5% and 10% veins of carbonate, quartz, tourmaline and pyrite in various orientations.
+The mineralised veins are between 2m and 4.5m wide, with a strike length ranging from 25m and 70m.

 Magino gold project reserves